 What it means:

 What to do: A solid blue light is expected during the normal setup process and when downloading firmware updates (in some cases).
 However, if the light remains solid blue for longer than 5 minutes, this indicates the Hub is unable to establish a connection with our servers.
 This problem can occur when outbound traffic from a local network is being blocked.
-Double-check your network settings and make sure the following ports are open during initial setup: 11111, 9443, 443, 39500, 37, and the NTP port (123)
+Double-check your network settings and make sure the following ports are open during initial setup: 11111, 9443, 443, 39500, and 37

 What it means: Downloading firmware update